OGGM/oggm/docs/flowlines.rst

 - Pros:

-   - Closer to the "true" length of the glacier
+   - Closer to the "true" length of the glacier.
    - Grid points along the centerlines preserve their geometrical information, i.e. one can compute the exact location of ice thickness change.
    - It is possibile to have different model parameters for each flowline (e.g.